What are classroom discussions?

 However, developing rich classroom discussions is a complex task that may generate several problems if teachers do not conduct the process well.
 Teachers should know how to value different views and pay attention to each child’s needs.
 Therefore, the challenge (and secret) is to be conscious of all micro details involved in classroom discussions, as we will show next.

-What are the elements to conduct a rich classroom discussion?
+What are elements of a rich classroom discussion?

 Source: (Teaching Works Team, 2022, May 2)